 Login to AmpliFund & Scoring Process- Mr. Snyder

 Mr. Snyder mentioned that before we begin to discuss the scoring process the PSGC needs to determine who will be scoring what applications.
 Ms. Diettrich asked members if there were any issues with members and applicant agencies.
-Mr. Baker & Mr. Baldwin mentioned that they serve on Boards of various non-profits; however, OGC determined that since these are unpaid positions then there is no conflict.
+Mr. Baker & Mr. Baldwin mentioned that they serve on Boards of various non-profits; however, OGC determined that since these are unpaid positions and there are no contracts or employment relationships, then there is no voting conflict.
 Ms. Mixson & Ms. Grant stated that they works and interacts with other agencies in all of the categories.
-OGC determined that since she nor her organization is paid by any of these organizations then there is not conflict.
+OGC determined that since there are no contractual or employment relationships and their organizations are not paid by any of these agencies then there is not a voting conflict.

 Members then choose to break into two scoring categories based on the number of applications received; Low-Income Persons & Families & Other (Low-Income Homebound Elderly, Homeless, & Adults with Physical, Behavior, or Mental Disability).
 Mr. Snyder indicated that he will assign members to their scoring tomorrow.